There are many misconceptions about sex and marriage that even the

 control.
 These things come from spiritual curses and in rare cases, some people are truly, biologically ambiguous or hermaphrodite, so some in the church express far too much hate for people born with legitimate identity problems.

 On the other hand, the majority of people who are confused about their sexual identity are not truly born gay, but are being influenced by demons and allowing dark thoughts to become their own.
-We must remember that our thoughts are a mix of our own, demons, and God's, so most people born with overwhelming homosexual thoughts is not truly gay, but inherited a sexual spirit or spirit of homosexuality because of the parents' or ancestors' sins.
+We must remember that our thoughts are a mix of our own, demons, and God's, so most people born with overwhelming homosexual thoughts are not truly gay, but inherited a sexual spirit or spirit of homosexuality because of the parents' or ancestors' sins.

 These thoughts are not truly of the person's own mind, but because people are unaware of this spiritual influence, they accept the thoughts as their own and think they are unchangeably homosexual, which is not true.